Independent woman, mom of two, support group advocate

 - Who knew you could get breast cancer without breasts?
 I didn’t; I thought I did enough reading and knew enough about breast cancer that I was well-informed.

-- I have a great support network, including my two children, my friends, and former coworkers, but my drive to live and survive I can attribute to my mom.
+- I have a great support network, including my two children, my friends, and former coworkers.

 My History With Breast Cancer